Doors Always Open

 Strategy: Home is where the Waffle House is.

-Due to media and stereotypes, people have a somewhat negative perception of Waffle House.
+Due to media and stereotypes, people have a negative perception of Waffle House.

 From Vines to SNL skits to live comedy performances, Waffle House gets the reputation of being dirty, and trashy, and violent.